 How can I track PPC performance in WordPress?

 MonsterInsights is the easiest way to track PPC performance in WordPress.
-The plugin automatically installs tracking pixels for Google Ads, Microsoft Advertising, Meta Ads, TikTok Ads, Pinterest Ads, and LinkedIn Ads without requiring any code.
+The plugin automatically installs tracking pixels for Google Ads, Microsoft Advertising, Meta Ads, TikTok Ads, Pinterest Ads, LinkedIn Ads, and Snapchat Ads without requiring any code.
 It tracks conversions, revenue, and campaign performance directly in your WordPress dashboard, and it integrates seamlessly with WooCommerce and Easy Digital Downloads for eCommerce tracking.